x1ren/The-Lair/docs/Final Story Line/The Lair Storyline.md

 <b>SIR SERATO</b><br>
 “You found your way through the flow without waste.
 That is the mark of mastery.
 Remember — the shortest path is not always the easiest, but it is the truest.”

-<i>The glowing streams gather, forming a bridge to the next chamber.<i>
+<i>The glowing streams gather, forming a bridge to the next chamber.</i>